With the popularity of digital marketing, many nonprofits are often unsure if they should invest in direct mail fundraising, as well.

 4. Make Sure Direct Mail Letters Are Skimmable

-Simple sentences may sound choppy to the writer, however, when someone is skimming content, shorter sentences like this get the point across much easier.
+It should only take a matter of minutes from the time that your supporter opens your letter until the time they are finished reading.
+Simple sentences may sound choppy to the writer.
+However, when someone is skimming content, shorter sentences like this get the point across much easier.
 Compound and complex sentences require readers (no matter their reading level) to slow down in order to understand.

 5. Use Important Direct Mail Fundraising Keywords

 In most fundraising efforts, you'll find that there are particular keywords or phrases that are most effective in grabbing the attention of your supporters.
-These words are the ones that will establish credibility to your organization and signal potential benefits for the donors themselves.
+These words are the ones that will establish credibility for your organization and signal potential benefits for the donors themselves.

 Put yourself in the shoes of the supporter and think about what interests them.
 Consider the words that you would want to hear from someone to motivate you to give.
 Then, make a list of these words and use them in your letter template.

 Make sure to track the success of your direct mail fundraising and see how well it plays into your revenue goals through a donation performance dashboard or comprehensive reporting.